In Willoughby City, Health Care and Social Assistance is the largest employer, generating 10,959 FTE jobs in 2018/19.

 An analysis of the jobs held by the full-time equivalent local workers in Willoughby City in 2018/19 shows the three largest industries were:

-In combination these three industries accounted for 28,127 people in total or 43.9% of local workers.
+In combination these three fields accounted for 28,127 people in total or 43.9% of the local workers.

 The major differences between the jobs held by the full-time equivalent local workers of Willoughby City and New South Wales were: